ireaneus/CDI/PersonalStatement.md

 The holiness of God is central to His nature, and each person of the Trinity—Father, Son, and Holy Spirit—is perfectly holy, set apart in absolute purity and moral perfection.
 In the heavenly visions of Scripture, God is worshiped with the thrice-repeated acclamation, *"Holy, Holy, Holy is the Lord God, the Almighty, who was and who is and who is to come."* **(Revelation 4:8)**.
 This threefold declaration emphasizes the infinite holiness of the Father, the Son, and the Holy Spirit, affirming their co-equality in divine holiness.
 The triune God is the source and standard of all that is holy, entirely distinct from creation and without any imperfection.

-God’s holiness is reflected individually in each person of the Trinity, revealing the fullness of His pure and righteous character.
-The Father’s holiness is seen in His utter separation from evil, the Son's holiness is demonstrated through His sinless life and sacrificial atonement, and the Holy Spirit’s holiness is evident in His sanctifying work in believers.

 ---

 ### **Scriptural Support for the Holiness of Each Person**: